Review of private rental sector

-Industry bodies have given their support to a wide ranging review of safety regulations governing the private rental sector.
+Industry bodies have given their support to a wide ranging review of private rental sector, governing safety regulations.

-The government announced the review on Friday afternoon.
+The government announced the review of private rental sector on Friday afternoon.

 David Cox, ARLA Propertymark’s chief executive calls it “excellent news”.